bghalami/KenzanTechChallenge/README.md

   "Status": "ACTIVE"
    }
 "PUT": "/api/v1/employees/:id"
-  - Changes Employee info, takes any combination of the following; "FirstName", "LastName", "MiddleInitial",
+  - Changes Employee info, takes any combination of the following as JSON in the BODY;
+"FirstName", "LastName", "MiddleInitial",
   "DateOfBirth", "DateOfEmployment"
- "DELETE": "/api/v1/employees/:id"
+  - MUST include HTTP header `Content-Type` with value `application/json` "DELETE": "/api/v1/employees/:id"
   - Sets an Employees Status to INACTIVE
   - Employee will not show up in GET by id or GET all employees